kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

 await is error handling

 instead of
-chaining a catch callback to our promise chain we can just wrap our code in a try-catch block
+chaining a catch callback to our `Promise` chain we can just wrap our code in a try-catch block

 this offers much better
-flexibility when handling errors that might occur across multiple promises
+flexibility when handling errors that might occur across multiple `Promise`s

 if
 we take our code from the last example